Constant-approximation algorithms for highly connected multi-dominating sets in unit disk graphs: Improved analysis of Shang et al. for the unweighted -CDS

-For proving our claim, let us consider the tree $F$ that represents the 2-connected component decomposition of $G[T]$.
+For proving our claim, let us consider the tree $F$ that represents the block decomposition of $G[T]$.
 Namely, the node set of $F$ is the disjoint union of two node sets $B$ and $W$.
-Each node in $B$ corresponds to a 2-connected component of $G[T]$, and each node in $W$ corresponds to a cut-node of $G[T]$.
-In what follows, we identify a node in $B$ with the corresponding $2$-connected component of $G[T]$, and we identify a node in $W$ with the corresponding cut-node of $G[T]$.
-A node $b \in B$ and a node $w \in W$ are joined by an edge in $F$ when the component $b$ includes the cut-node $w$.
+Each node in $B$ corresponds to a block of $G[T]$, and each node in $W$ corresponds to a cut-node of $G[T]$.
+In what follows, we identify a node in $B$ with the corresponding block of $G[T]$, and we identify a node in $W$ with the corresponding cut-node of $G[T]$.
+A node $b \in B$ and a node $w \in W$ are joined by an edge in $F$ when the block $b$ includes the cut-node $w$.

-In each iteration of the algorithm, a $T$-path is selected to join two different $2$-connected components of $G[T]$, and the inner nodes of the path are added to the solution $S$.
-Let $u$ and $v$ denote the end nodes of a $T$-path $P$, and let $\rho_u$ be a $2$-connected component that includes $u$.
-If more than one component includes $u$, we let $\rho_u$ denote the one nearest to the components including $v$ on $F$; $\rho_v$ is defined in the same way.
-Let $x$ be a cut-node of $G[T]$, and let $b$ and $b'$ be 2-connected components that include $x$.
+In each iteration of the algorithm, a $T$-path is selected to join two different blocks of $G[T]$, and the inner nodes of the path are added to the solution $S$.
+Let $u$ and $v$ denote the end nodes of a $T$-path $P$, and let $\rho_u$ be a block that includes $u$.
+If more than one block includes $u$, we let $\rho_u$ denote the one nearest to the blocks including $v$ on $F$; $\rho_v$ is defined in the same way.
+Let $x$ be a cut-node of $G[T]$, and let $b$ and $b'$ be blocks that include $x$.
 When the algorithm chooses a $T$-path $P$, we add a virtual edge that joins $b$ and $b'$ if $x$, $b$, and $b'$ are on the path between $\rho_u$ and $\rho_v$ on $F$.

+\begin{lemma} $T\cup S$ is $2$-connected if virtual edges induce a connected graph on the set of neighbors of each cut-node $x$ in $F$. \end{lemma} \begin{proof} Suppose that $T\cup S$ is not 2-connected even if the condition holds.
+Then there exists a cut-node $x$ of $G[T\cup S]$.
+In other words, after removing $x$ from $G[T\cup S]$, some neighbors $y$ and $y'$ of $x$ are included in the different connected component.
+Since $T$ is $m$-dominating and $m \geq 2$, we can assume that $x,y,y' \in T$.
+Hence $x$ is also a cut-node of $G[T]$.